membrane-systems/PCAlipids/tutorial/tutorial.md

 You will get all the information about PCALipids functionality and usage.
 You could also find all the information [here](https://github.com/membrane-systems/PCAlipids/blob/master/manual.txt).

-# Analysis of single trajectory
+# Analysis of a single trajectory

 In this part of the tutorial we will work with a trajectory containing DOPC lipid molecules.
 The files (trajectory and structure) can be found in the directory: